By Naimeesha Murthy

 World Education Services

-Studying for the GRE in a short amount of time can be overwhelming – we get it!
-To help you plan and ace the test, we’ve listed some important tips and resources to help you crack the GRE:
+Studying for the Graduate Record Examination (GRE) in a short amount of time can be overwhelming.
+To help you plan and ace the test, we have listed some important tips and resources to help you crack the GRE:

-1. Understand the exam structure and scoring system: Before you jump into studying, it’s important to understand the structure of the test and asses your strengths and weaknesses.
+Before you jump into studying, it is important to understand the structure of the test and assess your strengths and weaknesses.

-2. Preparation and timelines: Experts recommend committing approximately 120 hours (that breaks down to 2 hours per day for 60 days) of prep time to achieve a competitive score.
-If you are struggling with English, you may want to take even more time to prepare.
+Experts recommend committing approximately 120 hours (that is two hours per day for 60 days) of preparation time to achieve a competitive score.
+If you are struggling with English, you may want to take more time than that to prepare.
 You should plan your study based on two things:

-- The number of topics that you need to prepare.
-If you take a practice test at the beginning of your studies, you can use the results to identify your weakest areas and focus on them.
+- The number of topics for which you need to prepare: If you take a practice test at the beginning of your studies, you can use the results to identify your weakest areas and focus on them.

-- How much time you can commit to your preparation every day.
-No one knows how much time you can devote to the GRE per day, but you – so, make a proper study plan and stick to it.
+- How much time you can commit to preparation: No one knows better than you how much time you can devote to the GRE per day, so, make a proper study plan and stick to it.

-3. Explore study material: After doing some preliminary prep work, look into paid and un-paid resources that will help you excel.
+After doing some preliminary prep work, look into paid and unpaid resources that will help you excel.

 - ETS’s Official Book for GRE